torvalds/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 This optimization is more critical now as bigger and bigger physical memories (several GBs) are more readily available.

-Users can use the huge page support in Linux kernel by either using the mmap system call or standard SYSV shared memory system calls (shmget, shmat).
+Users can use the huge page support in GNU/Linux kernel by either using the mmap system call or standard SYSV shared memory system calls (shmget, shmat).

-First the Linux kernel needs to be built with the CONFIG_HUGETLBFS (present under "File systems") and CONFIG_HUGETLB_PAGE (selected automatically when CONFIG_HUGETLBFS is selected) configuration options.
+First the GNU/Linux kernel needs to be built with the CONFIG_HUGETLBFS (present under "File systems") and CONFIG_HUGETLB_PAGE (selected automatically when CONFIG_HUGETLBFS is selected) configuration options.